ManHinnn0509/mac-bg3mm/README.md

 Made this because I can only play BG3 on my MacBook right now and I really needed a mod manager...

+**On MacOS, scripts that requires Script Extender will be blocked cause as far as I know SE doesnt support Mac**

 ## Project Setup

 ### Install